 Germans.
 A people known (among other things) for having a bit of a superiority complex.
-Or, if you’re being more politically correct, you might say they have a “correcting culture.”
-Sure, many Germans won’t admit they feel their ways are superior, but…just start a conversation about American recycling or politics with them; I promise their superiority complex will rear its ugly head.
+Or, if you’re being politically correct, you might say they have a “correcting culture.”
+Sure, many Germans won’t admit they feel their ways are superior, but…just start a conversation about American recycling or politics with them.

 Just because something is unpleasant, though, that doesn’t mean it’s not true!
 Germany really does do certain things better.
 Especially in comparison to America.
 As often as I find myself missing my homeland, I know there are many things that could be improved about the American way of life.
 Since America is a country that loves to borrow from other cultures, I think there are a few things the USA could learn from ze Germans.